ZhenyaoMa/ZhenyaoMa.github.io/content/bio.md

 I am currently an independent researcher and a Master’s student at Xiamen University, supervised by [Prof. Sen Geng](https://sites.google.com/view/sen-geng).

-I am currently seeking **PhD or research opportunities**.
+I am currently seeking **PhD or research opportunities** related to AI, human behavior, and cognition.
 If you are interested in my research, please feel free to contact me.